China economic growth holds steady as retail spending rises

 State media have warned China’s economic outlook will be “L-shaped,” meaning the downturn should bottom out but growth will not rebound to the double-digit rates of the past decade.

+Spending by state companies on real estate and other fixed assets rose 21.1 percent in the first nine months of the year while spending by private enterprises rose just 2.5 percent.

+“State-directed investment is keeping headline growth on target,” said Bill Adams of PNC Financial Services Group in a report.

-Repeated infusions of credit to prop up growth since the 2008 global crisis has led to a rapid run-up in China’s debt to the equivalent of 250 percent of gross domestic product.
-That has prompted warnings the country could face a financial crisis if debt growth isn’t controlled.
+Beijing’s reliance on credit to drive growth since the 2008 global crisis has led to a rapid runup in China’s debt to the equivalent of 250 percent of gross domestic product, high for a developing economy.
+That has prompted warnings of a possible financial crisis or a drag on growth if debt isn’t controlled.

+Regulators announced plans last week to allow “high-quality enterprises” with “temporary difficulties” to pay down debt by giving their bankers equity in their enterprises.

 The central bank’s measure of total credit showed growth in September edged up to 11.3 percent compared with a year earlier, up from August’s 11.2 percent rate.